 Restarting Filebeat briefly pauses log shipping until the service is back in an active (running) state.

-- Test the configured output and confirm the new secret works.
+- Test the configured output when the key supplies an Elasticsearch credential.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.